 Each delegate can collect a congress bag in the registration area.

-The electrical supply in Portugal is 220-230 Volts and the socket are EU-standard.
+The electrical supply in Germany is 230 Volts and the frequency is 50Hz and the socket are EU-standard.
 If travelling from countries outside of EU please check if you need an adapter.

 The organisers do not accept responsibility for any personal damage.
 Participants are strongly recommended to arrange their own personal insurance.